 Nitrous — The Most Common Method

-Pain-Free Wisdom Teeth Removal
+Pain-Free Wisdom Tooth Removal

 We offer many sedation options for wisdom teeth removal and Nevada Dentistry & Braces in Las Vegas.
-Whether your wisdom teeth have moved in completely, or they are impacted, we will help determine the best way for you to have a pain-free experience.
+Whether your wisdom teeth have moved in completely or they are impacted, we will help determine the best way for you to have a pain-free experience.
 Contact our office to schedule an appointment and discuss your options.